ge8rgia/IMPC_workflow/3.RshinyDashboard/README.md

 # IMPC Workflow - RShiny App

-This directory contains the script and data used to generate and execute the RShiny App.
+This directory contains the script used to generate and execute the RShiny App.

 ### Rshiny_IMPC_Workflow_FINAL.R
 This is the complete executable R script used to generate the interactive web app.